shaiksohail11/Terraform/VZQ-MOD-DOC/README.md

 ```
 In this example:

-* The azurerm_resource_group resource creates an Azure Resource Group.
+* The azurerm_resource_group resource creates a Resource Group.

 * The azurerm_virtual_network resource creates an Azure Virtual Network within that resource group.